Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part1/Subpart 2/README.md

           A link is named as a parent link with respect to a joint.
 For instance, wrt the joint 2, Link 1 is the parent and Link 3 is a child.

 **Joints:**
 	Any form of motion causing inter linkages are called as Joints.
-Joints are broadly classified into 3 types.
+Joints are broadly classified into:
 * Fixed: rigid connection, no motion
 * Revolute: support rotation in 1 dimension (along a single axis)
 * Continuous: unlimited variant of revolute joints